-Applications of Adult Learning
+Applications of the Andragogy Learning Theory

-As with any theory, the andragogy theory has some pitfalls revealed by critics and other scholars.
+As with any learning theory, the andragogy theory has some pitfalls revealed by critics and other scholars.
 An obvious one is that some points in the theory, inevitably, do not apply to every adult.
 Further, some of these points can also apply to children, i.e. the points are not unique to the education of adults alone.

 Criticism of the theory has also been received based on the fact that some points and assumptions have not been empirically proven.
 Although, some scholars have reported the findings to be prevalent in and applicable to various situations.